fredthekid/WizardsChessServerSide/README.md

 # chess
-cmpe244 chess web application with node.js, express, and socket.io
+cmpe244 chess web application with node.js, express, and socket.io.
+Made to work with the BeagleBone Black